My Fair Lady (Broadway cast recording)

 My Fair Lady is the original studio cast recording of the 1956 Broadway musical of the same name, released by Columbia Records (catalog #OL 5090).
-Based on George Bernard Shaw's Pygmalion, with music by Frederick Loewe and lyrics and book by Alan Jay Lerner, the album captures the performances of the original Broadway cast, including Rex Harrison, Julie Andrews, and Stanley Holloway.
-It is widely regarded as one of the greatest cast recordings of all time, both for its artistic merit and its groundbreaking commercial success.
-The recording became Billboard magazine's number one bestseller for fifteen weeks and a total of 480 weeks on the Billboard 200.
+The musical is based on George Bernard Shaw's Pygmalion, with music by Frederick Loewe and lyrics and book by Alan Jay Lerner, and introduced songs like "I Could Have Danced All Night", "The Rain in Spain" and "On the Street Where You Live" to a global audience.

-The album was produced by Goddard Lieberson, Columbia Records' visionary executive who pioneered the concept of original Broadway cast recordings as a commercial and artistic enterprise.
-Recorded in a single marathon session on March 25, 1956, at Columbia's 30th Street Studio in New York, the LP was rushed to market to capitalize on the show's immediate success.
-Its release marked a turning point in the recording industry, proving that Broadway music could achieve mass appeal beyond the theater.
+The album captures the performances of the original Broadway cast, including Rex Harrison, Julie Andrews, and Stanley Holloway, and was rushed to market to capitalize on the show's immediate success.
+Produced by Goddard Lieberson, it was recorded with the original cast and a full orchestra. in a single marathon session on March 25, 1956, at Columbia's 30th Street Studio in New York.